 - European Human Rights Law

 - Migration Law and Policy - International, European and Human Rights Dimensions

 - Public Contract Law

-In the Spring Term, you will choose a topic for a 12,000 word dissertation within the field of European Legal Studies, for approval by the Law School.
-After passing Part One of the programme, you start work on your dissertation for submission by mid-September.
-You must pass both parts to obtain an LLM and may not proceed to Part Two until you have passed Part One.
+In the spring term, you will choose a dissertation topic within the field of European Legal Studies for approval by the Law School.
+After passing part one of the programme, you start work on your dissertation for submission by September.
+You must pass both parts to obtain an LLM and may not proceed to part two until you have passed part one.

 See international equivalent qualifications on the International Office website.

 |English language requirements||

 Further information about English language requirements